 - 2. Ownership entities must submit a completed carryover agreement and expend at least ten percent (10%) of the project's reasonably expected basis, both by dates to be determined by the Agency. - 3.
-IRS Form 8609 will not be issued until: - (a) submission of a Final Cost Certification by an independent auditor that complies with the Agency's requirements; - (b) the Agency determines the Declaration of Land Use Restrictive Covenants for Low-Income Housing Tax Credits has been recorded prior to all permanent financing in the Office of the Register of Deeds for the county where the project is located; - (cb)the owner documents attendance at an Agency sponsored or approved tax credit compliance seminar sponsored within the previous 12 months (see Appendix C for list of approved seminars); the management agent documents attendance at an Agency sponsored tax credit compliance seminar within the previous 12 months; - (de)monitoring fees have been paid; - (ed)the project has been built according to the Approved Design; - (fe) the Agency determines the project has adhered to all representations made in the approved application and will meet all relevant Plan requirements; - (gf) documentation of the ownership entity having paid all applicable state and local taxes for the most recent year due; and - (hg) submission of a listing of the name and address for all contractors and subcontractors indicating if there exists an identity of interest with the Owner and a statement from each representing the entity will comply with all applicable employment rules and regulations. - 4.
-The actual tax credits allocated will be the lesser of the tax credits reserved, the applicable rate multiplied by qualified basis (as approved by the Agency), or the amount determined by the Agency pursuant to its evaluation as required under Section 42(m)(2) of the Code.
+IRS Form 8609 will not be issued until: - (a) submission of a Final Cost Certification by an independent auditor that complies with the Agency's requirements; - (b) the owner documents attendance at an Agency sponsored or approved tax credit compliance seminar sponsored within the previous 12 months (see Appendix C for list of approved seminars); the management agent documents attendance at an Agency sponsored tax credit compliance seminar within the previous 12 months; - (c) monitoring fees have been paid; - (d) the project has been built according to the Approved Design; - (e) the Agency determines the project has adhered to all representations made in the approved application and will meet all relevant Plan requirements; - (f) documentation of the ownership entity having paid all applicable state and local taxes for the most recent year due; and - (g) submission of a listing of the name and address for all contractors and subcontractors indicating if there exists an identity of interest with the Owner and a statement from each representing the entity will comply with all applicable employment rules and regulations.

+- 4. The actual tax credits allocated will be the lesser of the tax credits reserved, the applicable rate multiplied by qualified basis (as approved by the Agency), or the amount determined by the Agency pursuant to its evaluation as required under Section 42(m)(2) of the Code.
 Projects will be required to elect a project-based allocation.
 An allocation does not constitute a representation or warranty by the Agency or Committee that the ownership entity or its owners will qualify for the tax credits.
 The Agency's interpretation of the Code, regulations, notices, or other guidance is not binding on the federal government. - 5.
 Owners must record, prior to all other liens against the property in the registry of deeds in the county where the project is located, a thirty (30) year Declaration of Land Use Restrictive Covenants for Low-Income Housing Tax Credits (Extended Use Agreement) stating the owner will not apply for relief under Section 42(h)(6)(E)(i)(II) of the Code and will comply with other requirements under the Code, Plan, other relevant statutes and regulations, and all representations made in the approved application.
 The Extended Use Agreement also may contain other provisions as determined by the Agency.
-The owner must have good and marketable title and obtain the consent of any prior recorded lienholder (other than for construction financing) to be bound by the Extended Use Agreement terms.
-Owners may not claim tax credits in any taxable year unless the Extended Use Agreement is in effect and appropriately recorded. - 6.
+The owner must have good and marketable title and obtain the consent of any prior recorded lienholder (other than for construction financing) to be bound by the Extended Use Agreement is in effect and appropriately recorded. - 6.
 The Agency may revoke an allocation if the owner fails to implement all representations in the approved application.
-In addition to the terms of Section VII(A)(1), owners will acknowledge that the following constitute conditions to their allocation: - (a) accuracy of all representations made to the Agency, including application uploads,

-- (b) adherence to the Plan and all applicable federal, state and local laws and ordinances, including the Code and Fair Housing Act, - (c) provision and maintenance of amenities for the benefit of the tenants, and - (d) not incurring a penalty under N.C.G.S. § 105-236 for failure to file a return, failure to pay taxes, or having a large tax deficiency (as defined under N.C.G.S. § 105-236).
+In addition to the terms of Section VII(A)(1), owners will acknowledge that the following constitute conditions to their allocation: - (a) accuracy of all representations made to the Agency, including application uploads, - (b) adherence to the Plan and all applicable federal, state and local laws and ordinances, including the Code and Fair Housing Act, - (c) provision and maintenance of amenities for the benefit of the tenants, and - (d) not incurring a penalty under N.C.G.S. § 105-236 for failure to file a return, failure to pay taxes, or having a large tax deficiency (as defined under N.C.G.S. § 105-236).
 The Agency may request documentation demonstrating all project related taxes have been paid.